MicrosoftDocs/dataexplorer-docs/data-explorer/t-sql-in-kusto.md

 ## Flow control

-Kusto doesn't support flow control statements, except for a few limited cases, such as `IF` `THEN` `ELSE` clause that has the identical schema for the `THEN` and `ELSE` batches.
+Kusto doesn't support flow control statements, except for a few limited cases, such as `IF` `THEN` `ELSE` clauses that have an identical schema for the `THEN` and `ELSE` batches.

 ## Data types

-The data returned by Kusto may be of a different type than in SQL Server, such as types like `TINYINT` and `SMALLINT` which have no equivalent in Kusto.
-This means that clients expecting a `BYTE` or `INT16` value may receive an `INT32` or `INT64` value instead.
+The data returned by Kusto may be of a different type than in SQL Server.
+For example, types like `TINYINT` and `SMALLINT` have no equivalent in Kusto, which means that clients expecting a `BYTE` or `INT16` value may receive an `INT32` or `INT64` value instead.

 ## Column order in results

 When the `SELECT` statement uses an asterisk (`*`), the order of columns in each result set may differ between Kusto and SQL Server.
-Queries using column names would work better in these cases.
 If the `SELECT` statement doesn't use an asterisk, the column ordinals are preserved.
+It's recommended to use column names in cases where the column order matters.

 ## Columns name in results